 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 20D and the 60D have been discontinued, but can regularly be found used on eBay.
+Both the 20D and the 60D have been discontinued, but can regularly be found used on ebay.
 The 20D was replaced by the Canon 30D, while the 60D was followed by the Canon 70D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 20D Manual (free pdf) or the online Canon 60D Manual.
+Further information on the features and operation of the 20D and 60D can be found, respectively, in the Canon 20D Manual (free pdf) or the online Canon 60D Manual.

 So how do things add up?
 Which of the two cameras – the Canon 20D or the Canon 60D – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 20D: